Life at Arcosanti

 Learning by Doing

 At Arcosanti, the notion of “learning-by-doing” has always been important.
-Developing the community of residents at Arcosanti is something that continues to evolve and we are learning how to be a thriving community by doing the things that thriving communities do: we coexist in an effort to create a different urban prototype.
-As arcology city designs suggests, our diverse group of residents who live, work, and play in this integrated setting, are encouraged to develop culture and interaction.
+Developing the community of residents at Arcosanti is something that continues to evolve and we are learning how to be a thriving community by doing the things that thriving communities do: we coexist in an effort to create a different urban prototype informed by our commitment to social and environmental equity and justice.

-Many of the residents at Arcosanti work for The Cosanti Foundation, though some work off-site and still others are entrepreneurs through the Foundation-supported micro-business incubator program.
+The majority of residents at Arcosanti work for The Cosanti Foundation or Cosanti Originals, though some work off-site.
 In addition, a number of interns and volunteers live at Arcosanti for shorter periods of time, working on seasonal programs, projects, or initiatives.
+Learn more.

 As a community, available staff, volunteers, interns, and residents gather each weekday for Morning Meeting, an informal exchange of information, where ideas are shared, issues are raised, requests are made, and announcements are made.
 It is a perfect place to see the community on a regular basis, to greet, to share, to encourage group cohesion, and deliver important information.